xiao-liu/zeta-go-legacy/README.md

 Therefore I choose a flat file structure and put all the files directly under the `src` directory.
 Following is an introduction to each file:

+`compare.py`
+> The code that compares the performance of two neural networks.

 `config.py`
 > The collection of configurations.
 > A configuration contains all the information that defines the problem and all